-- Coordinated and adequately funded observation networks are crucial, particularly in datasparse regions such as the polar oceans, to improve understanding and predictions of weather, climate and ocean conditions. - Weather and climate forecasting and warnings services based on marine meteorological data should be strengthened in polar regions to ensure the safety of ships and lives at sea and to optimize navigation routes including reducing environmental risks.
+- Coordinated and adequately funded observation networks are crucial, particularly in datasparse regions such as the polar oceans, to improve understanding and predictions of weather, climate and ocean conditions. - Navigational warning services based on marine meteorological data should be strengthened in the Arctic to ensure the safety of ships and lives at sea and to optimize navigation routes including reducing environmental risks.